TakanashiSora874/furima-36900/README.md

 - belongs_to :user
 - has_many :comments
-- has_one :purchase
 - has_one :order_history
-- has_many :favorites
+- has_many :users, through: :favorites

 ## commentsテーブル